midarrlabs/midarr-server/README.md

 * Supports Radarr - `v4.1`
 * Supports Sonarr - `v3.0`

-On server startup **Midarr** attempts to auto configure a few things:
+On server startup **Midarr** attempts to auto configure your integrations by:

-* Caches movie and series responses - used for speedy access to your library
+* Caching movie and series responses - for speedy access to your library
-* Adds webhook / connect endpoints - used for updating the cache
+* Adding webhook / connect endpoints - for keeping the cache in sync

 > __Warning__
 >